archiphobe/archiphobe/_posts/2022-02-05-debugging-econnrefused-econnreset-microservices.md

 ---
 layout: default
-title:  "Debugging ECONNREFUSED/ECONNRESET on a microservices architecture"
+title:  "Understanding ECONNREFUSED/ECONNRESET on a Microservices architecture"
 ---

 # Understanding ECONNREFUSED/ECONNRESET on a Microservices architecture